 \section{Introduction}

-Federated Learning (FL) \cite{ref-5} is an emerging decentralized training paradigm that allows the clients (e.g., mobile phones, mobile vehicles, and IoT devices) to jointly train a shared global model.
-In FL, the clients are asked to upload the model updates to a server while keeping their data locally during training, which prevents from sharing the raw data and achieves privacy protection \cite{ref-6}. \textit{However, the current FL-based systems are based on an unrealistic assumption; that is, the local datasets of all clients are labeled data}.
-In the real world, it is not common for each client to have rich labeled data.
-For example, during the COVID-19 epidemic, inter-geographic hospitals may not be able to train a high-precision COVID-19 diagnostic model because some of them do not have enough labeled data \cite{ref-7}.
-Furthermore, in most cases, putting together a properly labeled dataset for a given federated learning task is a time-consuming, expensive, and complicated endeavor \cite{ref-2}.
+Federated Learning (FL) \cite{ref-5} is an emerging decentralized training paradigm that allows clients (e.g., mobile phones) to jointly train a shared global model \cite{ref-8,ref-31,weng2021fedserving,zhang2020enabling,zheng2022aggregation}.
+In FL, clients are asked to upload the model updates to a server while keeping their data locally during training, which prevents them from sharing the raw data for privacy protection \cite{ref-6,zhu2021semi,liu2022right}.
+Note that most FL-based systems are based on a restrictive assumption; that is, the local datasets of the clients are labeled.
+In the real world, however, it is not common for each client to have rich labeled data.
+For example, during the COVID-19 epidemic, inter-geographic hospitals might not be able to train a high-accuracy diagnostic model because some of them do not have enough labeled data.
+Furthermore, putting together a properly labeled dataset could be a time-consuming, expensive, and complicated endeavor \cite{ref-2}.
 In the above example, annotating lung X-rays requires professional doctors with specific domain knowledge and consumes much time.

-Motivated by the above challenges, we aim to answer the following question: \textit{How to design a FL system under the limitation of clients' unlabeled dataset to achieve model performance comparable to that of the benchmark FL \cite{ref-5}?} Inspired by the success of previous semi-supervised learning techniques, in this paper, we aim to design a semi-supervised federated learning (SSFL) system.

-However, directly adapting semi-supervised techniques into the FL system will greatly increase the communication overhead of the system.
-Since the client in the SSFL system holds unlabeled data, the SSFL system needs to adapt a loss function that can foster local training and pseudo-label unlabeled data \cite{ref-35}.
-In this way, the convergence speed of the SSFL system is much slower than that of the FL system \cite{ref-36}, which will increase the number of training rounds in the SSFL system.
-As known, the communication overhead has always been one of the bottlenecks in FL, because the clients and server periodically exchange model parameters (i.e., size of model updates) to train a shared global model \cite{ref-11}.
-Therefore, the adoption of semi-supervised techniques makes the communication issue in FL even more serious.

-On the other hand, poisoning attacks are one of the most serious security threats when FL system is deployed \cite{ref-13,ref-14,ref-15,ref-17,ref-18,ref-74,ref-78,ref-73}.
-In a poisoning attack, the attacker poisons the system by manipulating data sets or model updates, thereby downgrading the system performance and even causing system training fail \cite{ref-13,ref-14,ref-15,ref-16}.
-In fact, the SSFL system is more susceptible to poisoning attacks than the common FL systems.
-In the scenarios of SSFL, the client's dataset is unlabeled, and the clients are required to use pseudo-labeling to label unlabeled data \cite{ref-36}.
-This creates an attack surface for malicious clients to arbitrarily generate wrong labels or modify the labels of the dataset.
-If the pseudo-labels given to the training samples are wrong or inappropriate, these samples will become poisoned samples to compromise the modeling training.